-The pupils experienced SPVB plant tour in Quang Nam plant, Vietnam
+The pupils experienced SPVB plant tour in Bac Ninh Plant, Vietnam

-Since 2017, the Ho Chi Minh Young Pioneer Organization and the Vietnam National Union collaborated with Suntory Group, Suntory PepsiCo Vietnam to implement the program at the nationwide scale.

-Up to the present, the program has been expanded from 6 to 90 schools across Vietnam with nearly 25,000 students receiving education classroom teaching on water resource preservation.
-15 sanitary support and 53 clean water filtration systems installed also helped providing clean water for over 34,500 Vietnamese locals.
+Since 2017, the Central Council of Ho Chi Minh Young Pioneer Organization (CCYPO) and the Vietnam National Union of Students (VNUS) collaborated with Suntory Group, Suntory PepsiCo Vietnam to implement the program at the nationwide scale.
+Up to the present, the program has been expanded from 6 to 76 schools across Vietnam with nearly 38,000 receiving education classroom teaching on water resource preservation.
+14 sanitary support and 68 clean water filtration systems installed also helped providing clean water for over 39,000 Vietnamese locals.
 In 2019, Mizuiku successfully launched the first time ever series of picture books for children with the Mizu icon as the teller of water preservation stories.
 Mizuiku continues to be a part of the Joint Program between the Ministry of Education and Training and the Ho Chi Minh Communist Youth Union from 2017 till now as one of an experiment programs for the children in the entire Vietnam.